How to Break in a Baseball Glove (The Right Way)

 Don’t: Leave Your Glove in the Car

 Cars get hot when you leave them in the sun.
-In fact, they’re like mobile ovens… which leads some people to think that leaving a glove on a hot dashboard might be a good alternative to microwaving or baking it.
+They’re like portable ovens.
+Some think leaving a glove on a hot dashboard could work instead of microwaving or baking it.

 But you’ll get similar results (as shown above): a dried-out glove that no glove conditioning product can fix.